 The RSS offers multiple avenues for sharing clinical trial concepts, protocol development and research collaborations in the form of in-person Protocol Development Committee (PDC) meetings, workshops and a Consensus Guidelines for Clinical Trial Design platform.
 Click here to view the current list of Consensus Guidelines for Clinical Trial Design proposals.

-The Radiosurgery Society® (RSS) Mentorship and Career Pathways Program brings together experts (mentors) who provide guidance and career development to residents, fellows and members-in-training (mentees) who are navigating residency and career options in the fields of SRS/SBRT and advancing therapies.
+The Radiosurgery Society® (RSS) Mentorship and Career Pathways Program brings together experts (mentors) who provide guidance and career development to residents, fellows and trainees (mentees) who are navigating residency/training and career options in the fields of SRS/SBRT and advancing therapies.
 This unique program not only provides optimal matching of mentors/mentees using a sophisticated algorithm but provides numerous resources to cultivate that connection.
-This is a virtual program connecting members-in-training and faculty based on their responses from our online application.
+This is a virtual program connecting residents/trainees and faculty based on their responses from our online application.

 The RSSearch® Patient Registry is the largest SRS/SBRT patient registry managed by a non-profit medical society.
 The registry was established in 2005 with the goal of standardizing the collection of screening, treatment and outcomes data from patients treated with SRS/SBRT.
 RSSearch includes over 30,000 enrolled patients from 40+ centers worldwide and has resulted in numerous publications on topics including intra and extracranial applications.